Brandywine Creek (Christina River tributary): History

 The Swedes, Dutch and English disputed possession of the area until 1674, when the English gained control.
 William Penn was granted a charter for Pennsylvania in 1681 and gained control over the "lower three counties," as Delaware was then known, soon thereafter.
 The population of New Sweden had only reached about 1,000, on the western shore of the Delaware, by the time of Penn's arrival.
 By 1687, a Swedish colonist, Tyman Stidham, opened the first mill on the Brandywine, near Wilmington.
 Holme's 1687 map shows only five land claims along the Brandywine, all near present-day Chadds Ford.
 Land claims of the earlier Swedish and Dutch colonists were not noted on this map.

 While the Lenape still remained along the Brandywine, they had by this time been decimated by European diseases and wars with Susquehannock and later Iroquois tribes over control of the fur trade with Europeans.
-Their estimated population had fallen from 10,000–20,000 in 1600 to 2,000 in 1682.
+Their estimated population had fallen from 10,000 to 20,000 in 1600 to 2,000 in 1682.
 The Lenape signed a series of treaties with the Europeans, beginning with a 1682 treaty with William Penn, but were forced out of eastern Pennsylvania by the time of the French and Indian War.
 During the 1720s and 1730s, the Lenape claimed that William Penn had granted them all the land 1 mile on each side of the creek, and complained that mill dams on the creek were ruining their shad fishery.